eduamdev/carhive/README.md

   cp .env.example .env
   ```

-- Update the `.env` file with your own configuration details.
+- Update the `.env` file with your configuration details.

-3. Generate the database
+3. Generate the database:

 ```bash
 pnpm db:generate